 Some of our members at work:

-We are always welcoming volunteers and anyone local who wants to get involved
+We always welcome volunteers and anyone local who wants to get involved

 We live in a particularly beautiful area and we all want to preserve the special qualities of The Bayle.